 If this does not resolve the issue, we suggest reinstalling the touchpad driver.
 I am including instructions on how to install the driver from your computer’s hard drive, using the eRecovery utility.
-If this does not correct your problem, you can try downloading the software at www.acerpanam.com, in the Drivers and Downloads section.
+If this does not correct your problem, you can try Acer’s software support at https://www.acer.com/ac/en/US/content/support

 1. To start the eRecovery program move your mouse over the Empowering technology widget and click on the eRecovery Manager icon.
 You may also press ALT and F10 on the keyboard to start the program.

 Please note: The first time you access the eRecovery feature, you will be prompted to create a password.
 Be sure to write this password down somewhere safe.
 If for any reason you do not have the correct password you will be unable to use any feature of the eRecovery.

 The next window will have the options at the bottom of the window.

 4. Click on Windows Vista on the left side of the page

 6. In the list choose the item you wish to install

 7. On the right click the install link and follow the prompts.

 8. The system may restart when installation is complete